It’s common for people with bad credit to get turned away when trying to buy a cell phone and set up wireless service.

 If you don’t want to go the pre-paid plan/phone route, some other options are still available if you have bad credit.

 Having a credit-worthy co-signer tells the retailer that someone will be making the monthly payments on the phone and plan, even if you can’t.

 Get a Relative to Add You to a Family Plan

-This is the cheapest and easiest way to get a newer phone and a good plan without having to spend a lot of money or have a good credit score.
+This is the cheapest and easiest way to get a newer phone and a good plan without spending a lot of money or having a good credit score.
 Most plans will allow customers to add users for relatively low prices (some even as low as $10/month).
-A lot of the major carriers also offer incentives like monthly discounts, etc. to customers who add lines and users to their plans!
-Plus, then the plan isn’t in your name, so it won’t have any effect on your credit score.
+Many major carriers also offer incentives like monthly discounts, etc. to customers who add lines and users to their plans!
+Plus, the plan isn’t in your name, so it won’t affect your credit score.

 Pay a Security Deposit